RKISAPRO/Rk-s-Mobs/README.md

 This mod adds a bunch of creatures to minecraft and also so many items as well.
 Development Status - In very very early development.
 Full Relese Date? - I dont know maybe like 1-2 months or so but before that there will be only test, alpha and beta versions.
-Images of the mod -
+Images of recipes, mobs and items are here - https://www.mediafire.com/file/b41kqjy0lv449mx/Images.zip/file